taimur1511/devops-learning-/linux/fundamentals/permissions.md

 - I then used `ls -l` to view the permissions which showed lrwxrwxrwx
 - I then used `chmod 775` to change the permissions (used a chmod calculator to get 775)
 - I then used `ls -l` to view the new permissions which showed -rwxrwxr-x
 - This shows the Owner has read, write and execute permissions.
-The group also has read, write and execute permissions and the Public have only read and execute permissions.
+The group also has read, write and execute permissions Other have only read and execute permissions.